In this post

 Want a job where you get to be active and help people at the same time?
 If so, consider nursing.
 Not only will you be on your feet for every shift but you’ll need plenty of physical strength and endurance, with nurses being a vital service needed around the clock.

 Nursing is also one of Australia’s most highly respected and in-demand professions with an average income of around $69,888 per year and the best way to get started is by taking medical science courses, such as a Diploma of Nursing to become an enrolled nurse in Australia.

-The chances of exploring the world and capturing moments through your lenses is what attracts so many to this profession.
+The chances of exploring the world and capturing moments through your lenses are what attracts so many to this profession.
 There are just over 13,000 professional photographers now working throughout Australia earning an average of $54,367.
-Better yet, many choose to become a freelance photographer after undergoing a photography course so the ability to be your own boss is another benefit of this dynamic and creative industry.
+Better yet, many choose to become freelance photographers after undergoing a photography course so the ability to be your own boss is another benefit of this dynamic and creative industry.

 5. Animal Care Worker